pawanmsr/n-methods/README.md

 Source code in [src](/src/) for sport programming, assessments and limited use of STLs.

+Use small functions at the top of the solution.
+Append larger functions or group of functions with function declarations at the top.
+Lookout for sneaky signed overflows.
+Use C-style io and initializations for slightly quicker execution.
+Constant access time for large arrays (upwards of ten power six) increases dramatically - prefer hashmaps.

 Run the build before copying the source templates into the solution.
 At least add basic tests for all new implementations.
 Tests in [test](/test/) and method signatures in [include](/include/).
 Run CTest to verify and trust source code.